 Day 6: WEDNESDAY

-We pay a visit by skiff and on foot to Cambebas, a fascinating indigenous village, where we learn how the locals have adapted their way of live to best suit their environment, visit their school, and have a chance to buy handicrafts.
+For our morning tour, we pay a visit by skiff and on foot to Cambebas, a fascinating indigenous village, where we learn how the locals have adapted their way of live to best suit their environment, visit their school, and have a chance to buy handicrafts.